the seduction

 - Lea, Doug.
 "A Memory Allocator."
 The original documentation for dlmalloc (1987), which became the basis for glibc's ptmalloc2.

-- Leijen, Daan.
+- Leijen, Daan, Benjamin Zorn, and Leonardo de Moura.
 "Mimalloc: Free List Sharding in Action."
 Microsoft Research, 2019.

 linux kernel linked lists:

-- Linked Lists in the Linux Kernel — official kernel documentation on
+- Linked Lists in the Linux Kernel.
+Official kernel documentation on

-list_headandhlist. - linux/include/linux/list.h — the actual source.
+list_headandhlist. - linux/include/linux/list.h.
+The actual source.

 hlistis the hash-optimized variant with a single-pointer head.